 I have put together a Blackboard site (http://blackboard.moravian.edu/) for this course.
 You need to enroll yourself - so please do this soon!
-The access code is bienvenido.
 On Blackboard you will find a copy of the syllabus, the course calendar, and my contact information.
 As the semester progresses, I will post homework assignments, details on compositions, any changes to the syllabus, and additional information.
 If you miss class for any reason, you should check Blackboard so that you know what material to prepare and what homework to complete for the next class.
-The workbook and lab exercises are through the Quia website, which you can access through the Blackboard site or independently.
-I distribute the codes in class to students continuing from Span100; new students will find the codes in the textbook package.
-The video and review elements are on Blackboard.
+The workbook and audio exercises, as well as the video and extra tutorials are through the MySpanishLab website.